atcll-pei2021/atcll-pei2021.github.io/doc_source/document/content/Modules/Object Detection/_index.md

-## Object Detection Module
+## Context

-This module allows the detection of three diferent types of objects (poeple, vehicles and two wheeler vehicles) using a SDK called DeepStream running on a Jetson Nano.
+This module allows the detection of three diferent types of objects (people, vehicles and two wheeler vehicles) using a SDK called DeepStream running on a service in a Jetson Nano.

 ## Main functions